 The idea during launch phase is to try to get your initial leaders through multiple cycles of the Redemption Group process before launching the ministry for regular participation, two to three cycles if at all possible.
 These pre-launch cycles are also a good time for other leaders and stakeholders in the organization to go through a group to catch the vision and build unity around the launch of the ministry.

 This is the most important—yet most often wrongly assumed—aspect of training leaders.
-The Redemption Group Leader Assessment includes the following items, scored on a five-point scale from Strongly Disagree to Strongly Agree:

 - Demonstrates a need for God’s mercy.